IBM/cloud-enterprise-examples/ARTICLE.md

 ## Conclusion

 In this article, we provided a quick start on some of the key capabilities of IBM Cloud.
-It is a ready reference for architects and developers to validate and understand cloud capabilities.
+The cloud patterns are a ready reference for architects and developers to validate and understand cloud capabilities.

 For further or detailed information on each of the areas, please refer to [IBM Cloud documentation](https://cloud.ibm.com/docs).
 Please visit [IBM Cloud](https://cloud.ibm.com) to explore further.